tektechnologies/Instructor-Prep/201/class_13.md

 # Warm up question?
 ### Ask them :
-1. **What is Json(what does it mean)?
+1. **What is JSON(what does it mean)?
 What does it do?**
 - IS A FORMAT THAT REPRESENTS DATA.
 - OTHER THINGS THAT ARE FORMATTED ARE PDF FORMAT, IS HOW THOSE DOCUMENTS ARE STORE, RECIPES     AS WELL.
 - Just a way of organizing data.
 - xml example